it-sd-capstone/capstone-project-tilvinland/README.md

 for the player.

 # Installation
-Requires a text editor like Intellij IDEA or Virural Studio Code Includes JUnit.
+* Requires a text editor like Intellij IDEA or Virural Studio Code
+* Includes JUnit.
-Includes SQLite.
+* Includes SQLite.
-Requires JDK 21 to run.
+* Requires JDK 21 to run.
 Download here: https://www.oracle.com/java/technologies/downloads/

 # Testing
 Problems building or running Til Vinland?
 * Ensure you have JDK 21 installed.
-* Run `./build.sh` to build the project.
-* Run `./clean.sh` to delete generated class files from building.
-* Run `./run.sh` to run the project.
+* Run MainTest.java in your text editor to check for any issues.